Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 None of the above symptoms should be long-lasting or severe.
 If they are, talk to your doctor right away.

-People taking monoamine oxidase inhibitors (MAOIs), a type of antidepressant, and some other types of antidepressants should also not take tramadol, as it can increase the risk of serotonin syndrome.
+You shouldn’t take tramadol if you’re taking certain types of antidepressants, especially monoamine oxidase inhibitors (MAOIs), as this can increase the risk of serotonin syndrome.
 This is a potentially life-threatening drug reaction that results from too much serotonin in the body.

 Signs of an Opioid Overdose